 Aro Leuchte Acrylic Discs Chandelier

-Materials: 14 acrylic translucent discs.
-Chromed metal frame and chain.
-3 silver painted Bakelite sockets.
+Materials: 14 acrylic plastic translucent and frosted carved round discs decorated with circles.
+Chromed metal (iron) wire frame.
+Chrome chain & canopy.
+3 silver painted Bakelite E14 sockets.

 Total Height: 90 cm / 35.43”

 Electricity: 3 bulbs E14, 3 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1970s – Mid-Century Modern.

 Designer: To be appraised.